BetaThis is a new service – your feedback will help us to improve it.

 Start dates are entered on to the system and are accurate dates of benefit payment, thus provide certain timing and duration of a benefit claim.
 However, while Job Seeker’s Allowance (JSA) dates have very few discrepancies, due to the way the data are scanned the end dates recorded for other benefits may diverge to some extent from the events they are recording.
 The potential discrepancy varies from up to two weeks for Employment Support Allowance (ESA) to up to six weeks for Incapacity Benefit (IB).

 The Universal Credit Official Statistics dataset has been used to allow those claiming Universal Credit to be included in this publication.
-This is a relatively new dataset and we are continuing to work closely with colleagues at the Department of Work and Pensions to explore how best to use Universal Credit data in ‘FE outcome-based success measures’.
-The Universal Credit data is retrospectively updated each month when a new caseload snapshot is produced, but the full back series is not updated each time – one month is updated retrospectively and one new month is added.
+This is a relatively new dataset and we are continuing to work closely with colleagues at the Department of Work and Pensions to explore how best to use Universal Credit data in Further Education Outcomes.

 Education data